Embracing Intentions: A Guide to Meaningful Living

 “The holidays don’t slow life down.
 They turn the volume up.
 And when everything is louder, how you choose to show up matters more than what you manage to accomplish.”

-For many people, this moment quickly turns into goal-setting season.
-Lists are made.
+For many, this moment signals the start of goal-setting season.
+Lists are created.
 Numbers are assigned.
-Deadlines are drawn.
-And while goals absolutely have their place, they’re not always the most powerful place to begin.
+Deadlines are established.
+While goals have their place, they are not always the best starting point.

 The Difference Between Goals and Intentions

-Goals live in the future.
-Intentions live in the present.
+Goals exist in the future.
+Intentions are rooted in the present.
+Goals can create pressure, while intentions foster alignment.

 Why Intentions Can Be More Empowering